enclosed-money/metadata-server/README.md

 In this example the token ID has the USDT contract address encoded and a value of 999 units

+To run tests use:

+> docker-compose exec server python -m pytest

 ### Roadmap

 Proof-of-concept: